chrisdhalstead/manage-horizon-sessions-by-user/README.md

 Email: chalstead@vmware.com
 Twitter: @chrisdhalstead  <br />

-Thanks to Wouter Kursten for the feedback on supporting over 1,000 sessions.  <br/>

-The code to support that is based off of his post here:  https://www.retouw.nl/2017/12/12/get-hvmachine-only-finds-1000-desktops/ <br/>

 This script requires Horizon 7 PowerCLI - https://blogs.vmware.com/euc/2020/01/vmware-horizon-7-powercli.html <br/>

-Updated January 22, 2021<br />
+Updated May 7, 2021<br />

-**Update to support over 1,000 Horizon Sessions**

 ------

 ### Script Overview

 This is a PowerShell script that uses PowerCLI and the View-API to query Horizon sessions.
 The session are written to a table in the script and also to a .CSV file that can be opened in Excel or a similar spreadsheet tool.

-- The .csv file is written to the My Documents folder of the user running the script.
-The file format is: **Sessions_Month_Date_Year.csv**

 ### Script Usage